brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 ### Barbarian - Path of the Zealot

 The idea of a religious zealot smashing or stabbing things with a simple weapon fits very well, and this subclass is loaded with flavor for roleplaying.
 Compared to a Totem Warrior Barbarian, the Zealot has fewer customization options, but the subclass features grant a nice boost to damage and later features allow you to basically shrug off death.
-As with the Totem Warrior, go for 14 Dexterity to wear medium armor, and max Strength.
+As with the Totem Warrior, go for 14 Dexterity to wear medium armor and max Strength.

 ### Fighter - Battle Master

 The Fighter opens up some nice options for a Strength-based warrior, like heavy armor proficiency (so you don’t need to worry about Dexterity) and the Dueling fighting style (so you can wear a shield and get the same damage as using your weapon with both hands).
 The Battle Master subclass has great damage potential, but also great control options and some other tricks as well.
 With Battle Master maneuvers, you’ll be knocking your opponents around and truly feel like you’re a master of your weapon.
-Also, if you want a Roman or Greek style warrior with a spear and shield, this is the way to go.
+Also, if you want a Roman- or Greek-style warrior with a spear and shield, this is the way to go.
 Max out your Strength.
 If you’re going for medium armor, shoot for 14 Dexterity; otherwise, you can drop it to 10 and wear heavy armor.

 ### Fighter - Rune Knight